-The park includes a community garden, baseball diamonds, and a jog path that serves as a cross country running race course.
+The park includes a community garden, baseball diamonds, and a jogging path that serves as a cross-country running race course.
 The park also contains a Japanese garden and a Madrona Marsh Preserve.

 The park’s turf has begun to decay.
 In response, the City of Torrance will replace the turf on six of the soccer fields.
 The City Council approved the turf replacement work on Tuesday.

 The city also plans to replace the 400 irrigation heads that were installed.
 This will result in improved pedestrian safety.

 Located in Torrance, CA, the Madrona Marsh Nature Center offers many exciting activities and educational programs.
 The Nature Center is located across the street from the Madrona Marsh Preserve.
 The Nature Center offers an exhibit hall, classroom, project lab, and gift shop.

 The Madrona Marsh Preserve is a 43-acre wetland located in Torrance, California.
 It is home to over 275 species of birds, and is one of the last vernal wetlands in Southern California.
 It is also an important resting spot for migrating birds.
 The Preserve is free to visit.
 It is open Tuesday-Friday 10am-3pm and on Saturdays 10am-4pm.